Should you start a wedding venue on your farm?

 Wedding couples value and spend on ‘All in One’ locations.
 Places where they can get married, have their drinks, wedding meal, evening party and often accommodation overnight for a number of their guests.

-Privacy and exclusivity of that venue is a virtual pre-requisite rather than a luxury in 2020.
+Privacy and exclusivity of that venue is a virtual pre-requisite rather than a luxury.

 A license for civil ceremonies is not essential to host wedding celebrations.
 However, with 67% of the wedding market opting for a civil ceremony, it’s a sizeable chunk not to be ignored.